FudaWiki/fudawiki-files/hanafuda/character.md

 - Godzilla
 - Moomin

+## Kotsu Shimbunsha
+- Railway [鉄道 - てつどう, *tetsudō*]

 ## Movic
 - Detective Conan: Case Closed
+- Dorohedoro
 - Evangelion
+- Spirited Away
+	(Manufactured by Oishi Tengudo)

 ## Nintendo
-Nintendo's character hanafuda tend to be of intermediate quality; they are properly backpapered like traditional karuta and come in reusable plastic cases, but the print quality may not be quite as good as their main lines of hanafuda.
+The character hanafuda decks manufactured by Nintendo are unlike most character hanafuda decks; they are properly backpapered like traditional karuta and come in reusable plastic cases.
+However, the print quality may not be quite as good as their main lines of hanafuda, with the exception of Mario Hanafuda (which had the highest quality print and finish).
 - Club Nintendo
 - Kirby
+	(Distributed by Ensky)
 - Mario

+## REKITA
+- Aizu

+## Square Enix
+- Dragon Quest
+	(Manufactured by Nintendo)

 ## The Pokémon Company
 - Pokémon
-  Distribued by Movic, Manufactured by Nintendo
+	(Distributed by Movic, Manufactured by Nintendo)
 - Mario Pikachu
+	(Manufactured by Nintendo)

+## Tokyo Gets
+- Attack on Titan
+	(Manufactured by Oishi Tengudo)
+- LoveLive!
+	(Manufactured by Oishi Tengudo)
+- Nintama Rantaro
+	(Manufactured by Oishi Tengudo)
+- The Quintessential Quintuplets
+	(Manufactured by Oishi Tengudo)
+- Urusei Yatsura
+	(Manufactured by Oishi Tengudo)

 ## Oishi Tengudo
+Just like Nintendo, the character hanafuda decks manufactured by Oishi Tengudo are properly backpapered like traditional karuta and also tend to be of the same quality as their traditional hanafuda decks.
 - Kyoto
+- Nakayoshi Village Hachi-hachi

 ## Yanoman
-These hanafuda are generally considered to be of higher quality than those made by Angel, but are still not backpapered.
+The character hanafuda decks manufactured for Yanoman are generally considered to be of high quality, but are still not backpapered.
 Their sides are black to match the borders and backs, rather than bare cardboard.
+The only exception is the Deluxe Collector's Edition of Yokai Hana Asobi, which were properly backpasted like traditional karuta.
 - GeGeGe No Kitaro (Yokai Hana Asobi)
 - Hello Kitty
 - Touken Ranbu ONLINE